netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    This document defines an approach to formally document an existing behavior, implemented by servers in production, on the immutability of some system-provided data, using a YANG metadata annotation {{!RFC7952}}
    called "immutable" to flag which nodes are immutable.
-A server MUST NOT set the immutable flag to true for configuration data that is not system provided.
+A server MUST NOT set the immutable flag to true for configuration data that is not system-provided.
 This document does not regulate server behaviors.
 That said, it is expected that a server will return an error with an error-tag value of "invalid-value" if a client attempts to modify an immutable node.